DarkFlippers/unleashed-firmware/CONTRIBUTING.md

 ## Getting started

-Before writing code and creating PR make sure that it aligns with our mission and guidlines:
+Before writing code and creating PR make sure that it aligns with our mission and guidelines:

 - All our devices are intended for research and education.
 - PR that contains code intended to commit crimes is not going to be accepted.
 - Your PR must comply with our [Coding Style](CODING_STYLE.md)
-- Your PR must contain code compatiable with project [LICENSE](LICENSE).
+- Your PR must contain code compatible with project [LICENSE](LICENSE).
 - PR will only be merged if it pass CI/CD.
 - PR will only be merged if it pass review by code owner.